-Trump Admin Leaked Pelosi’s Commercial Travel Plans, House Speaker Aide Says
+Trump admin leaked Pelosi's commercial travel plans, House speaker aide says

 The White House denied leaking details of Pelosi’s trip, calling the claim an “offensive, flat out lie.”

-The charge comes as the latest in the bitter showdown between the president and the House Speaker around the government shutdown over Trump’s insistence over a wall on the southern border.
+The charge comes as the latest in the bitter showdown between President Donald Trump and the speaker around the government shutdown over Trump’s insistence for a wall on the southern border.
 On Wednesday, Pelosi wrote a letter suggesting that Trump postpone his State of the Union address until after the government reopened.
 One day later, Trump fired back with his own letter, announcing that he had denied Pelosi’s use of a military aircraft for foreign travel.

-“The president’s decision to disclose a trip that the speaker was making to a war zone was completely and utterly irresponsible in every way,” Rep. Adam Schiff (D-Calif) told reporters on Thursday.
+“The president’s decision to disclose a trip that the speaker was making to a war zone was completely and utterly irresponsible in every way,” Rep. Adam Schiff (D-Calif.) told reporters Thursday.
 Schiff had been included in Pelosi’s delegation to travel with her to Afghanistan.

 Pelosi’s original plans had been previously undisclosed to the public due to security concerns.